AnetaPy/Remitly_task/README.md

 npx ts-node src/index.ts
 ```

-4. Check the allUsers.json file located in the main folder.
+4. Check the allUsers.json file located in the src directory.